ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 you can use it without the rest of the stack.

 **Application Server** provides an *Application API* which automates many of typical for an OPC UA application operations.
-Moreover it has an *Application Manager*.
+Moreover, it has an *Application Manager*.
 It loads the user applications as shared libraries (.so, .dll) and runs them.
 You can learn more about :ref:`below <application_server>`

 **Development Tools** is a set of scripts and programs that automate creating, building and distributing OPC UA applications.

-*Project Builder* creates a template of a CMake project, that contains everything to start developing an application from scratch.
+*Project Builder* creates a template of a CMake project that contains everything to start developing an application from scratch.

 *Build Scripts* are scripts that build the created by *Project Builder* project and package it to DEB, RPM or MSI packages for distribution.
-Also the scripts provides standalone packaging, when they include the whole stack with dependencies in the package, so that the application can run without the stack.
+Also, the scripts provide standalone packaging, when they include the whole stack with dependencies in the package so that the application can run without the stack.

 *Type Generator* generates C++ classes from OPC UA types described in XML Node Set